Top-rated local movers that handle Myrtle Beach to Fontana moves

 - Fontana is considered to be safer than Myrtle Beach with a safety index of 68.35 vs Myrtle Beach’s 41.94.

-- Air quality in Fontana is good, and in Myrtle Beach it's good.
+- Air quality in Fontana is Good, and in Myrtle Beach it’s Good.

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
 Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can check the status of a California moving license through the state's public utilities commission.
+- State regulator: You can verify a California moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 - Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.